VictorHerrig/llm_code_app/README.md

 Ensure you have the GPU container toolkit if you want to use a local LLM (see Docker compose section).

+Also make sure that your OpenAI API key is exported to the default location on your host
+machine: OPENAI_API_KEY.
+Alternatively, if you do not wish to do that, you can also directly enter the API key into the docker compose.yaml on line 6, replacing `${OPENAI_API_KEY}`.

 From the llm_code_app directory run:

 ```shell